phiroict/terraform-azure-aro/README.md

-# terraform-azure-ocp
+# terraform-azure-aro
 This code will first standup VNET, Bastion and firewall for the Azure Private network.

-This can be used to run openshift install for internal network.
+This can be used to run ARO install for internal network.

 # Creating the infrastructure on Azure.
-IMPORTANT: First ensure you are logged into the right Azure account.
+IMPORTANT: First ensure you are logged into the right Azure account with the right access.

 `# az login`